aleahmad/club/README.md

  - Ability to backup and restore data in case of failure, virus and ...
  - Ability to define rental term, separate rental cost of CDs and delay range
  - Used in various video clips and without flaws
+  - Possibility to prepare an album report
+ - Label production with barcodes (usable by barcode readers)
+ - Ability to use multiple versions of the program on the network
+ - Ensure that there is no problem in the program (now this program is used in many centers and no problems have been reported)

 For more information please visit: http://abbasemails.blogfa.com/